Mr. Michael S. Abaie

 Prior to his role at PEO ACWA, Mr. Abaie served as the Director of the Engineering Directorate within the U.S. Army Edgewood Chemical Biological Center (ECBC) and was responsible for all engineering directorate activities at ECBC.
 Under Mr. Abaie’s leadership, the 600-employee Engineering Directorate conducted ECBC’s engineering development, testing, and additive manufacturing, and provided engineering support for the acquisition and sustainment of chemical and biological defense systems and materiel.

-Prior to this position, Mr. Abaie held leadership roles within the Joint Chemical and Biological Defense Program (CBDP) and Joint Program Executive Office for Chemical Biological Defense (JPEO-CBD) from 1998 to 2014.
+Mr. Abaie held leadership roles within the Joint Chemical and Biological Defense Program (CBDP) and Joint Program Executive Office for Chemical Biological Defense (JPEO-CBD) from 1998 to 2014.
 He served as the Program Manager for Navy-led CBDP, the Deputy Joint Program Manager for Collective Protection, and the Joint Program Manager for Collective Protection.
 Most recently, he served as the Product Support Manager for the Joint Portfolio at the JPEO-CBD to address the high cost of sustainment for chemical and biological equipment.

 Mr. Abaie left the government in 1989 to work for IBM as an Equipment Manufacturing Engineer in their semiconductor business and later worked for Westinghouse Corporation, as a Procurement Engineer in support of defueling U.S. Naval reactors.
 He returned to the Civil Service with the Department of the Navy in 1997 at the Naval Surface Warfare Center in Dahlgren, Virginia, as a Program Manager for the Joint Non-Lethal Weapons Directorate.